This hollow core door makeover is a great way to update a plain door in your home or, in our case, a great way to update interior doors on a budget.

 Let’s get back to the DIY hollow core door makeover for a moment.
 Do I think updating interior doors by adding trim to a door is a good idea?
 I do.
 I think there are a few drawbacks though.

 First, you can only add trim to one side of the door if you’re planning on adding a chevron or other wood pattern to the hollow core door.
 Second, I’m not crazy about seeing the original side of the door if the styles are dramatically different like mine are.
-The perfectionist in me would love to take a veneer edging to the the side of the door as well.
+The perfectionist in me would love to take a veneer edging to the inside of the door as well.
 But that’s probably going overboard.